-If you have a question about any command please post a question on the very active support forum at this website.
+If you have a question about any aspect of the PICAXE system please post a question on the very active (and friendly!) support forum at this website www.picaxeforum.co.uk

 Quick Start

 It is strongly recommended that you read the first few chapters of this manual before using the PICAXE system.
 However if you cannot wait to get going, this quick start guide provides a summary of the information explained in much more detail later in this manual!